-If you want to make this question more difficult, you can add to the question the following: What should Microsoft have done before deciding to discontinue the product?
-The answer: Microsoft should have determined the causes for the disappointing sales to determine whether or not another action (perhaps a different target market, a price adjustment, or a revised promotion plan) could put sales back on track.
+If you want to make this question more difficult, you can add to the question the following:

+What should Microsoft have done before deciding to discontinue the product?
+The answer:

+Microsoft should have determined the causes for the disappointing sales to determine whether or not another action (perhaps a different target market, a price adjustment, or a revised promotion plan) could put sales back on track.

-AACSB: Analytical Thinking Blooms: Apply Difficulty: 3 Haro Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.
+Learning Objective: 02-06 Summarize portfolio analysis and its use to evaluate marketing performance.

 Topic: Marketing Metrics

-Test Bank for M Marketing 5th Edition by Grewal IBSN 1259446298
+Test Bank for Marketing 5th Edition by Grewal

-Full Download: http://downloadlink.org/product/test-bank-for-m-marketing-5th-edition-by-grewal-ibsn-1259446298/

-142. As the text explains, Nike, the prominent athletic shoe manufacturer, relies heavily on athlete sponsorships to build demand for its products.
+Full Download: http://downloadlink.org/product/test-bank-for-marketing-5th-edition-by-grewal/ sponsorships to build demand for its products.
 Spectators at major sporting events-both those attending in person and those watching at home-frequently see the Nike "swoosh" logo worn by elite athletes.
 Given the vast worldwide audience for Olympics broadcasts, an Olympic year gives Nike increased exposure.
 On a Nike situation analysis in an Olympic year, would you consider this exposure to be a strength or an opportunity?
 Explain your reasoning; be specific.

-A reasonable argument can be made for this being a strength or an opportunity, so this is about the rationale offered.
+144. As the text explains, Nike, the prominent athletic shoe manufacturer, relies heavily on athlete about the rationale offered.
 This could be viewed as a strength in that Nike's logo is ubiquitous and well recognized, and customers in Nike's target markets will be reminded of the many sports for which Nike offers shoes and apparel.
 It could also be viewed as an opportunity to strengthen Nike's position overseas (due to international viewership) and to increase awareness of the breadth of Nike's products (due to increased viewership of niche sports that ordinarily don't get much attention).